ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

       'Bright surfaces, such as sand, water and snow, will increase UV exposure.', 'Stay in the shade near midday when the sun is strongest.
 If outdoors, wear sun protective clothing, ' + 'a wide-brimmed hat, and UV-blocking sunglasses.
 Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, ' + 'even on cloudy days, and after swimming or sweating.
-Bright surfaces, such as sand, water and snow, will increase UV exposure.', 'Reduce time in the sun between 10 a.m. and 4 p.m.
-If outdoors, seek shade and wear sun protective clothing, a wide-brimmed hat, ' +
+Bright surfaces, such as sand, water and snow, ' + 'will increase UV exposure.',
-      'and UV-blocking sunglasses.
-Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, ' + 'and after swimming or sweating.
-Bright surfaces, such sand, water and snow, will increase UV exposure.', 'Minimize sun exposure between 10 a.m. and 4 p.m.
-If outdoors, seek shade and wear sun protective clothing, a wide-brimmed hat, ' +
-      'and UV-blocking sunglasses.
-Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, and after ' +
+    'Reduce time in the sun between 10 a.m. and 4 p.m.
+If outdoors, seek shade and wear sun protective clothing, ' + 'a wide-brimmed hat, and UV-blocking sunglasses.
+Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, ' + 'even on cloudy days, and after swimming or sweating.
+Bright surfaces, such sand, water and snow, ' + 'will increase UV exposure.',
-      'swimming or sweating.
-Bright surfaces, such as sand, water and snow, will increase UV exposure.', 'Try to avoid sun exposure between 10 a.m. and 4 p.m.
-If outdoors, seek shade and wear sun protective clothing, a wide-brimmed hat, ' +
+    'Minimize sun exposure between 10 a.m. and 4 p.m.
+If outdoors, seek shade and wear sun protective clothing, ' + 'a wide-brimmed hat, and UV-blocking sunglasses.
+Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, ' + 'even on cloudy days, and after swimming or sweating.
+Bright surfaces, such as sand, water and snow, ' + 'will increase UV exposure.',
-      'and UV-blocking sunglasses.
-Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, even on cloudy days, ' + 'and after swimming or sweating.
-Bright surfaces, such as sand, water and snow, will increase UV exposure.'
+    'Try to avoid sun exposure between 10 a.m. and 4 p.m.
+If outdoors, seek shade and wear sun protective clothing, ' + 'a wide-brimmed hat, and UV-blocking sunglasses.
+Generously apply broad spectrum SPF 30+ sunscreen every 2 hours, ' + 'even on cloudy days, and after swimming or sweating.
+Bright surfaces, such as sand, water and snow, ' + 'will increase UV exposure.',
   ];
 ```